 Causation is the degree to which harm is judged to have been caused by healthcare management, rather than a disease process or injury.
-Although the GTT does not use a causation scale, we will apply a scale developed originally for the Californian Medical Indemnity Feasibility Study (MIFS) in the 1970s and the Harvard Medical Practice Study $(HMPS)^{31-32}$ and subsequent studies.
-Other GTT studies have incorporated similar scales into Other GTT studies have incorporated similar scales into their protocols.
-Box 6 shows the questions that will guide surveyors in determining the level of causation while box 2 shows the causation scale.
-The study will only include as AFs those scored between 4 and 6 for only include as AEs those scored between 4 and 6 for , including for causation.
+Although the GTT8 does not use a causation scale, we will apply a scale developed originally for the Californian Medical Indemnity Feasibility Study (MIFS)30 in the 1970s and the Harvard Medical Practice Study (HMPS)31 32 and subsequent studies.
+Other GTT studies have incorporated similar scales into their protocols.6 33 Box 6 shows the questions that will guide surveyors in determining the level of causation while box 2 shows the causation scale.
+The study will only include as AEs those scored between 4 and 6 for causation.